Are you interested in a short history of the city of Maribor and Pohorje`s past?

 There, where already in antiquity an important traffic crossroads between Celeia and Falvia Solva originated on one side and Ptuj and Carinthia on the other is today the second largest city in Slovenia, Maribor.
 A modest site from the Early Stone Age, an urn burial ground, a Celtic site and the Roman villa Rustic bear witness to the oldest traces of settlement in the region of the present-day city.

-In the year 1209 the settlement got market rights and in 1254 it was first mentioned as a town.
-Only a year later the town's people began to build a two kilometre long wall around the town, which set the bounds to the old town core.
-The wall was then additionally fortified with defence towers.
-The Judgement tower, Tscheligi tower, Jewish tower and the Water Tower helped to preserve the town even against Turkish invasions and still today reveal many a legend.
+Sometime between the years 1147 and 1164 margrave Ottokar III of Styria built a fortress on a hill, that today is called Piramida.
+The fortress itself was literally named “Fortress in the borderland” in German “Burg in der Mark” or simply Marchburch.
+At that time, there were already farmhouses underneath the fortress.
+The small settlement grew into a market and afterwards a city, fist mentioned as such in 1209 and 1254 respectively.
+Soon after the town's people began to build a two kilometre long wall, which surrounded the old town.
+The wall was later additionally fortified with defence towers.
+The Barrel tower, Tscheligi tower, Jewish tower and the Water Tower helped to preserve the town even against Turkish invasions and still today reveal many a legend.

 In Maribor in the Middle Ages there lived a large and economically very strong Jewish community!
 They built for those times a large and mighty synagogue, which due to its characteristics was exceptional in the Central European space.

 The town, which was built of stone and wood, was neither spared of fire nor plague!
 At the end of the 17th century the plague killed a fifth of the inhabitants and at this time Maribor got one of the most beautiful cultural monuments in the town, Mary's or Plague column.